kathien89/laravel-easy-attachments/readme.md

 `image_class` and `attachment_class` control what class is instantiated for images and plain attachments.
 If you override the default `Image` and `Attachment` classes and want Laravel Easy Images to instantiate objects using your superclasses, specify them here.

+`do_not_delete` is an array of file paths which, if matched, will not be deleted on attachment.
+The default behavior of Stapler is to move files rather than copy them.
+This prevents deletion. [fnmatch](http://php.net/manual/en/function.fnmatch.php) is used to evaluate path matches.

 Optionally add an alias for the `\Image` and `\Attachment` classes in `config/app.php`

     'Image' => BenAllfree\LaravelEasyAttachments\Image::class,